charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/ec2.md

 ## Capacity Reservations

 - AWS prioritizes any scheduled commitment for delivering EC2 capacity
-- After scheduled instances on-demand is prioritized
+- After reserved instances on-demand is prioritized
 - The leftover capacity can be used for spot instances
 - Capacity reservation is different compared to reserved instances
 - Regional reservation
     - Provides a billing discount for valid instances launched in any AZ in that region
-    - While this is flexible, region reservation don't reserve capacity within az AZ - risky if the capacity is limited during a major fault
+    - While this is flexible, region reservation don't reserve capacity within an AZ - risky if the capacity is limited during a major fault
 - Zonal reservation:
-    - Same billing discount as for region reservation, but the reservation applies only to specific AZs
+    - Same billing discount as for region reservation, but the reservation applies only to specific AZs.
+They do reserve capacity in the specific AZs
 - Regional/zonal reservation commitment is 1 or 3 years
 - On-Demand capacity reservation: can be booked to ensure we always have access to capacity in an AZ when we need it but at full on-demand price.
 No term limits, but we pay regardless if we consume the reservation or not
 - Capacity reservations do not provide any billing benefit, we just reserve the capacity for EC compute

 ## EC2 Savings Plan

-- A hourly commitment for 1 or 3 years term
+- A hourly commitment to AWS for 1 or 3 years term
 - Saving Plan can be 2 different types:
     - General compute dollar amounts: we can save up to 66% version on-demand
     - EC2 Saving Plan: up to 72% saving for EC2